jub-ecosystem/mictlanx-client/README.md

 </div>

 <!-- #  MictlanX  -->
 **MictlanX** is a prototype storage system developed for my PhD thesis - titled as *Reactive elastic replication strategy for ephemeral computing*.
-For now the source code is kept private, and it is for the exclusive use of the *AdaptiveZ* research group.
+For now the source code is kept private, and it is for the exclusive use of the *Muyal-ilal* research group.

 ## MictlanX - Client
-To perform operation in MictlanX you need to use a special client to reduce the service comunication complexity.
-This repository presents a easy to use client.
+To perform operation in MictlanX you should to use a special client to reduce the service comunication complexity and increase the performances using the multi-threading features.
+This repository presents a easy to use client:

 ### Getting started
 1)  Installing client by pip